keneojiteli/KeneOjiteli/README.md

 - 🌱 I have  experience working with **DevOps/Cloud-Native Technologies and securing CICD pipelines**

 <!--- 👯 I’m looking to collaborate on **Cloud-Native Projects and contribute to Open source**-->
-- 👯 I’m  currently working on and documenting **End-to-end Cloud-Native projects**
+- 👯 I’m  currently working on and documenting **End-to-end production-grade Cloud-Native projects**

 - 📫 How to reach me **kenechukwuojiteli@gmail.com**